OstrichGram/OstrichGram/README.md

 ## For Windows Desktop

 First install the necessary build tools.
 The normal recommendation for installing flutter is by installing Visual Studio with Desktop development C++ workload, although you do not need to open Visual Studio to build the project.

-After installing visual studio, run:
+After installing visual studio, open a command prompt and navigate to the project folder (ostrichgram).

-`flutter doctor` to make sure there's no issues.
+Run `flutter doctor` to make sure there's no issues.

-Then, open a command prompt and navigate to the project folder (ostrichgram).
-Run this:
+Then run this:

 `flutter config --enable-windows-desktop`